amazonessari/arifolio2/posts/symworld.md

 ### 6. Enhancement plan

 Lastly, make sure to convey each usability issue and schedule how to address them with stakeholders.
-Assign designers to track enhancement.
+Assign designers and track enhancement.

 ## Surface